 Redirecting...

 SAASS is an Advanced Study Group (ASG) offering a rigorous, interdisciplinary, and professionally-oriented program of graduate education designed to produce military strategists capable of analyzing and communicating security issues to practitioners and policymakers.
-It is the only ASG schoolhouse to offer a Master of Philosophy (MPhil) in Strategic Studies.
+It is the only ASG schoolhouse to offer a Master of Philosophy (MPhil) in Military Strategy.
 An intensive 48 week-program, the MPhil in Strategy consists of 36 credit hours of required courses as well as the completion of master’s thesis project and oral comprehensive exams.

 Class size is generally limited to no more than 38 Air Force active-duty officers; up to three joint-service officers from the Army, Navy, and Marines; up to two officers from the Air Reserve Component; and several officers from closely allied nations upon invitation from the Chief of Staff, US Air Force.
 Because total enrollment usually does not exceed 45 students, SAASS maintains an exceptional 1:3 faculty to student ratio.